EPOFusion: Exposure aware Progressive Optimization Method for Infrared and Visible Image Fusion: Experiments

 \subsubsection{Iterative Decoding Fusion Module Ablation}

-To evaluate the effectiveness of our proposed iterative decoding fusion module, we conduct a comprehensive ablation study on the DDM and MSCF components and analyze the influence of the number of iteration steps.
+To evaluate the effectiveness of our proposed iterative decoding fusion module, we conduct a comprehensive ablation study on the IFR and MSCF components.

-\textbf{DDM Analysis: }When the denoising diffusion mechanism (DDM) is removed from the decoder, performance decreases significantly in almost all metrics, as shown in the third row of \autoref{AbalationTable}.
-Specifically, EN decreases to 6.348, the lowest among all variants, indicating a reduced information richness in the fused images.
-MI also declines sharply to 2.283, showing that much less mutual information is preserved between the source and fused images.
-Similarly, VIF and \(Q^{AB/F}\) drop to 0.734 and 0.567, respectively.
-The fusion result is presented in the fifth column of \autoref{AbalationPic}.
-Without DDM, the model often fails to preserve sufficient detail, and the fused result appears blurred and much less informative.
+\textbf{IFR Analysis: }When the Iterative Feature Refinement (IFR) is removed from the decoder, performance degrades markedly across almost all metrics, as shown in the third row of~\autoref{AblationTable}.
+MI drops significantly from 4.579 to 2.280, VIF decreases from 1.064 to 0.735, and $Q^{AB/F}$ falls from 0.700 to 0.567.
+In addition, MS\_SSIM decreases from 0.512 to 0.502, and PI increases from 3.360 to 3.470, further demonstrating that removing IFR harms both structural consistency and perceptual quality.
+The fusion result in the fifth column of~\autoref{AblationPic} shows that, without IFR, the model fails to preserve sufficient detail, producing blurred fused images with noticeably reduced information content.

-\textbf{MSCF Analysis: }When the MSCF module is removed, the performance decreases noticeably in multiple metrics, as shown in the fourth row of \autoref{AbalationTable}.
-The EN value drops to 6.648, slightly lower than the full model, indicating a reduction in information diversity.
-MI decreases substantially to 3.199, suggesting a weaker preservation of mutual information.
-Similarly, VIF and \(Q^{AB/F}\) drop to 0.808 and 0.515, respectively, reflecting a marked degradation in visual information fidelity and overall fusion quality.
-In addition, SSIM decreases to 0.443, the lowest among all ablation settings, highlighting a significant loss of structural similarity.
-The qualitative results in the last column of \autoref{AbalationPic} further support this finding: with MSCF, the model is able to better preserve fine-grained texture details, leading to clearer fusion results.
-For instance, the text in the green box appears sharper and more legible, while the light textures in the red box are more distinct and clearly preserved, demonstrating the crucial role of MSCF in enhancing structural clarity and detail retention.
+\textbf{MSCF Analysis: }When the MSCF module is removed, performance also decreases in multiple metrics, as reported in the fourth row of~\autoref{AblationTable}.
+MI is reduced from 4.579 to 3.200, VIF from 1.064 to 0.808, and $Q^{AB/F}$ from 0.700 to 0.515, while SSIM drops from 0.487 to 0.443, the lowest among all ablation settings.
+Moreover, MS\_SSIM decreases from 0.512 to 0.485, and PI increases sharply from 3.360 to 4.789, indicating a severe degradation in both multi-scale structural fidelity and perceptual quality.
+The qualitative results in the last column of~\autoref{AblationPic} confirm this degradation: with MSCF, the model better preserves fine-grained texture details, producing clearer fusion results.
+For instance, the text in the green box appears sharper and more legible, and the textures in the red box are more distinct, demonstrating the crucial role of MSCF in enhancing structural clarity and detail retention.